 From left to right, I’m using three different Focus Modes: Personal, Work, and Fitness.
 The first two are entirely widget focused, while Fitness has a few app icons as well.

 The dock has Drafts which, as the tagline says, is where text starts.
 This hasn’t changed from my earlier setups.
 The second icon launches a front-end Shortcut for Apple Notes.
-As I described in my Apple Note overview, this is an idea that I’ve borrowed from Matthew Cassinelli and providers a flexible interface to the app.
+As I described in my Apple Note overview, this is an idea that I’ve borrowed from Matthew Cassinelli and provides a flexible interface to the app.

 From top left, my Personal Home Screen starts with a stack of Reminders filtered to my Personal list, Fantastical, and Streaks.
 This is essentially my “what should I be doing” stack.